livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - A node enforces validation and authorization for all accepted mutations.
 - A node may exchange data with other nodes.

-`node` is not defined as a cluster, shard, or externally managed service.
+`node` is not a cluster, shard, or externally managed service.

-### 5.7 Identity
+### 5.9 Identity

-`identity` is a first class actor represented in the system and used to attribute actions and authority.
+`identity` is a first-class actor represented in the system and used to attribute actions and authority.

 Constraints: